 A full consideration of best practices for experimental design is beyond the scope of this chapter.
 We will summarize some key general and OAE specific consideration while designing an experimental strategy or experiment.
 Adapting the famous quote by George Box, we can say that essentially, all experiments are wrong, but some are useful.
-Each research approach is associated with its own set of strengths and limitations (Figure 1) that combined with practical and technical constrains such as time, space, manpowerhuman resources, money, or expertise, lead to decisions that limit the potential relevance of the collected data to answer some complex questions.
-The full picture can only come from a combination of different approaches and different experimental decisions (e.g. Quinn & Keough, 2002).
+Each research approach is associated with its own set of strengths and limitations (Figure 1) that combined with practical and technical constrains such as time, space, manpower, money, or expertise, lead to decisions that limit the relevance of the collected data.
+The full picture can only come from a combination of different approaches and different experimental decisions.

-There are, however, some general best practices that should be followed including the importance of defining proper controls, properly monitor the physico-chemical parameters following established procedures, including proper calibration and use of reference materials, use the appropriate level of true replication, and follow best-practices for the measured endpoints (e.g. Riebesell et al., 2011).
+There are, however, some general best practices that should be followed including the importance of defining proper controls, properly monitor the physico-chemical parameters following established procedures, including proper calibration and use of reference materials, use the appropriate level of true replication, and follow best-practices for the measured endpoints.

-Following best practices optimizes the chance to identify the impact of a given environmental change.
+Following best practices optimize the chance to identify the impact of a given environmental change.
 Variability is the rule in any biological data and can have different sources: technical (e.g. quality of the method used for the manipulation of a parameter or the measurement of an endpoint), experimental noise (e.g. confounding factors), and biologically relevant (e.g. genetic diversity or driven by the manipulated parameter).
 Each experiment should be designed to minimize unwanted variability.
 This includes randomization of the experimental units, proper training of the person(s) taking care of the experiments, or measuring the endpoints, etc.

-For each question and associated experimental design, one must take the following decisions (Figure 2):
+For each question and associated experimental design, one must take the following decisions: